-On December 21, 2017, we contributed certain tower assets to MCC which, in turn, sold such tower assets to CTI.
-This transaction partially completed the tower asset sale, and we expect to contribute our remaining tower assets to MCC and, in turn, MCC will sell such assets to CTI during the year ending December 31, 2018, pursuant to the terms and conditions of the APA.
+On December 21, 2017, we contributed certain tower assets to MCC which, in turn, sold such tower assets to CTI, pursuant to the terms and conditions of the APA.
 The contributed tower assets had a net book value of approximately \$0.1 million at the time of transfer.
 In conjunction, with the sale, we reduced our asset retirement obligation (liability) by approximately \$0.1 million.

-On March 15, 2018, we contributed certain tower assets to MCC which, in turn, sold such tower assets to CTI.
-This transaction partially completed the tower asset sale, and we expect to contribute our remaining tower assets to MCC and, in turn, MCC will sell such assets to CTI during the year ending December 31, 2018, pursuant to the terms and conditions of the APA.
+On March 15, 2018, we contributed additional tower assets to MCC which, in turn, sold such tower assets to CTI.
+This transaction, together with the December 21, 2017 transaction, partially completed the tower asset sale, and we expect to contribute our remaining tower assets to MCC and, in turn, MCC will sell such assets to CTI during the year ending December 31, 2018, pursuant to the terms and conditions of the APA.
 The contributed tower assets had a net book value of approximately \$0.1 million at the time of transfer.
 In conjunction, with the sale, we reduced our asset retirement obligation (liability) by approximately \$0.1 million.